on-api/on-api/README.md

-# Open Network API 2.4
+# Open Networks API 2.4.0

 This API aims to provide the necessary functionality to enable automation and communication between service providers (SP) and open access network communication operators (CO).
 Enabling service providers to deliver services to the end customer in a secure